180D-FW-2023/Team7/README.md

 https://ece-180-project-default-rtdb.firebaseio.com/
 ```
-with the proper infomration for your realtime database.
+with the proper information for your realtime database.

-Additioal help can be found at the following links:
+Additional help can be found at the following links:
 ```
 https://www.freecodecamp.org/news/how-to-get-started-with-firebase-using-python/